peter7775/it-experience-base/Google/search additions.md

 `*`

-the wildcart could fit in any query in which some part is missing
+the wildcard could fit in any query in which some part is missing

 `"......."`